Young Frankenstein - 1974

 In Young Frankenstein, Gene Wilder plays Frederick Frankenstein, an "other" son of the famous doctor, and member of an expansive family.
 If you're keeping count: "Henry" (Colin Clive) is in the original 1931 Frankenstein, "Baron Wolf von Frankenstein" (Basil) is in the 1939 Son of Frankenstein, "Ludwig Frankenstein" (Cedric Hardwicke) is in the 1942 Ghost of Frankenstein, and not exactly a son, there's also Ilona Massey as a daughter "Baroness Elsa Frankenstein" in the 1943 Frankenstein Meets the Wolfman.

-The story consists of the building of the monster, his running loose about the countryside, and then pacifying the angry villagers.
-The plot is identical to any number of the original Frankenstein movies, but the implausibilities of the science and the dated goofiness of the Gothic setting get roundly satirized by Wilder and Brooks.
+For Young Frankenstein, the story consists of the building of the monster, his running loose about the countryside, and then pacifying the angry villagers.
+The plot is identical to any number of the original Frankenstein movies, but the implausibilities of the science and the goofiness of the Gothic setting get roundly satirized by Wilder and Brooks.

 Mel Brooks has said he had to fight to get the film made in black and white, and this meant studios eager to work with the team that made Blazing Saddles suddenly went cold when Brooks refused color (Brooks has also said that Gene Wilder's original idea for Young Frankenstein was discussed while making Blazing Saddles, and that Wilder and Brooks began the script on the set of that film).